Accounting for Debt Modifications

-As the economy continues to recover for its third year since the beginning of the COVID-19 pandemic, 2022 has presented companies with other issues, such as inflation and increasing fuel prices, which may have a negative impact on both operations and cash flows.
-Companies with debt currently recorded on the balance sheet may be considering an amendment to a current debt agreement if experiencing financial difficulties and are unable to make the required principal and/or interest payments, or anticipate they will violate debt covenants.
+As companies re-evaluate their financing options with banks and other investors, debt currently recorded on the balance sheet may be considered an amendment to a current debt agreement if experiencing financial difficulties and are unable to make the required principal and/or interest payments or anticipate they will violate debt covenants.

 Amendments to debt agreements can provide companies with financial support and relief through: